-As you can see, we will not be able to do anything in the website, as the injected HTML overlay is preventing us, you can also check if your proxy is indeed working by running the following
+As you can see, we will not be able to do anything on the website, as the injected HTML overlay prevents us.
+You can also check if your proxy is indeed working by running the following

 $ curl -x http://127.0.0.1:8080/ -k https://duckduckgo.com/

-Note that the script can be used in the different proxy modes that mitmproxy supports, including regular, transparent, socks5, reverse and upstream proxying.
+Note that we can use the script in the different proxy modes mitmproxy supports, including regular, transparent, socks5, reverse, and upstream proxying.

-Mitmproxy is not limited of being an HTTP proxy, we can also proxy websocket data, or even raw TCP data in a very similar way.
+Mitmproxy is not limited to being an HTTP proxy.
+We can also proxy WebSocket data or even raw TCP data in a very similar way.

 Happy Hacking ♥View Full Code